Singapore will stop covering the medical bills of unvaccinated COVID-19 patients

 "If not for this reduction, our hospitals and ICUs today would have been already overwhelmed," he added.

 Singapore had 1,725 recorded hospitalizations as of Monday, with an intensive care unit utilization rate of 68.5%.
-The health ministry also looked at the difference in cases between those who are fully vaccinated and partially or not at all vaccinated.
+The health ministry also looked at the difference in cases between those who are fully vaccinated and those who are partially or not at all vaccinated.

-Over the last seven days, it said, the number of critically ill cases who were fully vaccinated and non-fully vaccinated were at 0.5 and 5.2 per 100,000 population, respectively.
-Over that same period, the number of fully vaccinated and non-fully vaccinated cases who died were 0.1 and 0.9 per 100,000 population, respectively.
+Over the last seven days, it said, the number of critically ill cases who were fully vaccinated and not fully vaccinated were at 0.5 and 5.2 per 100,000 population, respectively.
+Over that same period, the number of fully vaccinated and not fully vaccinated cases who died were 0.1 and 0.9 per 100,000 population, respectively.
 Those numbers were considerably larger for seniors.

 It's part of a larger shift in Singapore's COVID strategy

 Officials said on Oct.
-20 that they would extend their plan for another month, with a mid-point review.
-Their Monday announcement about COVID-19 medical coverage also said that the growth in new cases had slowed and eased certain restrictions as a result.
+20 that they would extend their plan for another month, with a midpoint review.
+Their Monday announcement about COVID-19 medical coverage also said that the growth in new cases had slowed and that certain restrictions have been eased as a result.

 The government also said it would "pilot the resumption of more activities" like sports, meetings and conferences for those who are fully vaccinated, subject to additional rapid testing requirements.